iFooledMe/Space-Invaders-Mark-Zero--Code-Institute-project-2/README.md

 #### GET A GITHUB REPOSITORY

 The steps below require you to have a GitHub account where to push this project up to.
-If you don’t have one already, go here and follow the instructions for setting up a new account and install git bash locally on your computer locally in order to submit Git-commands in your terminal.
+If you don’t have one already, go <a href="https://github.com/">here</a> and follow the instructions for setting up a new account and install git bash locally on your computer locally in order to submit Git-commands in your terminal.

 #### HOW TO RUN THIS PROJECT LOCALLY